-For free removal quote and booking send us email or Request A Quote Pre Move Survey Request a Call Back
+For free removal quote and booking send us an email or Request A Quote Pre Move Survey Request a Call Back

 BALHAM: Area information.

-Balham began to develop as a London suburb at the second half of the19th century.
+Balham began to develop as a London suburb in the second half of the19th century.
 Balham is situated between four south London Commons: Wandsworth Common to the west, Clapham Common to the north, adjoining Tooting Beck Common to the east, and the Tooting Graveney Common to the south – the latter two historically distinct areas are referred to by both Wandsworth council and some local people as Tooting Common.